matt-schwartz/personal-inventory/README.md

 Running the Application
 -----------------------

-The only requirement to run the application is docker.
-To run the personal inventory manager on a single desktop computer, run `docker-compose --build up`.
+The only requirement to run the application is docker and docker-compose.
+To run the personal inventory manager on a single desktop computer, run `docker-compose up --build`.
 Once it's complete open http://localhost in your favorite browser.

 For any other type of setup, such as on a home network Linux server, edit or override the settings in `docker-compose.yaml`.